TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

 ![RViz jogging joints](./media/pic14.png)

 You must also observe the messages on topics `/joint_states` and `/tf` (notice that they are published continuously).
+Note that you could also create a publisher for `/tf` (like we did in [tutorial 1](#tutorial-1-visualizing-data-in-rviz)) instead of using the joint state and robot state publisher.
 You may close the files as we will now be exploring a much more sophisticated robot.

 ## Launch Files